carrliitos/carrliitos.github.io/_publications/2025-06-01-22-or-type-2-diabetes-subtypes-and-risk-of-dementia.md

 paperurl: "https://doi.org/10.2337/db25-22-OR"
 citation: 'LI, ZHONGYU; CARLITOS SALAZAR, BENZON; GUO, JIALI; SANAKA, KRISHNA O.; KAHKOSKA, ANNA; VELLANKI, PRIYANTHANMA; ALI, MOHAMMED K.; VARGHESE, JITHIN SAM (2025).
 "22-OR: Type 2 Diabetes Subtypes and Risk of Dementia in the United States." <i>Diabetes</i>, 74(Supplement_1): 22-OR. https://doi.org/10.2337/db25-22-OR'
 ---

+## Introduction and Objective

+Dementia, an emerging complication of type 2 diabetes (T2D), may be driven by chronic hyperglycemia and insulin resistance.
+We evaluated the risk of dementia across T2D subtypes, which differ in clinical profiles and risk of vascular complications.

+## Methods

+We identified newly diagnosed T2D (n = 727,076; age: 64.4 years [SD:13.3], 52% female) over 2012-2023 from the Epic Cosmos
+platform and classified them into Severe Insulin-Deficient Diabetes (SIDD, 21.6%), Mild Obesity-Related Diabetes (MOD, 23.8%), Mild Age-Related Diabetes (MARD, 40.9%) or Unclassified (i.e., Mixed; 13.7%).
+First occurrence of any dementia and also specific risks of vascular dementia, Alzheimer’s, and other dementias within ten years after T2D diagnosis were identified using ICD-10-CM codes.
+Cox proportional hazards models were used to estimate covariate-adjusted absolute and relative hazards (HR) by subtype.

+## Results

+Compared with MOD, SIDD (HR: 2.25 [95%CI: 1.92, 2.64]) and MARD (2.00 [1.70, 2.34]) had higher hazards for any dementia
+(Figure).
+Unclassified diabetes showed intermediate hazards of any dementia (1.38 [1.16, 1.65]).
+Risks of vascular, Alzheimer’s, and other dementias were also higher in SIDD and MARD compared to MOD and Unclassified diabetes.

+## Conclusion

+T2D subtypes differ in dementia risks, emphasizing the need for research into tailored prevention strategies and early screening, particularly for SIDD and MARD.